 This hints at one possible future for English: it will become American in idiom and spelling.
-We already see that in England, where words such as “kids" and “cool" have officially entered the vocabulary, American spellings are taking over (“encyclopedia" instead of the British “encyclopaedia"), pronunciation is altered (the sch in “schedule" often spoken as sk instead of sh) and grammar has caved in as well with the dwindling use of the present tense (the British "I’ve just eaten" replaced with the American “I just ate").
-This is part of what author Arthur E. Rowse describes as "Amglish," or "English in blue jeans"!
+We already see this happening in England, where words such as “kids” and “cool” have officially entered the vocabulary, American spellings are taking over (“encyclopedia” instead of the British “encyclopaedia”), pronunciation is altered (the sch in “schedule” often spoken as sk instead of sh) and grammar is caving in, too, with the dwindling use of the present tense (the British “I’ve just eaten” replaced with the American “I just ate”).
+This is part of what author Arthur E. Rowse describes as “Amglish,” or “English in blue jeans”!

 But there is another possibility: the coexistence of many different Englishes in different cultures and regions of the globe with one common core English.
 In aggregate they function as a universal language.
-Authors such as Robert McCrum now describe this world conquering English as Globish and scholars such as Jennifer Jenkins speak of an English that must be tamed and tailored to allow for fluid communication between different cultures, no longer privileging natives and their idioms.
-Imagine a business meeting where Indonesian, Spanish and French natives speak in English (their second learned language) and understand each other with little attrition.
-Now throw in two Brits and two Americans, born and bred, and watch how they fail to make themselves understood to non-native speakers.
-The native speakers’ vocabulary, phonetics, idioms and dialect is too far removed from a core international English.
-You might assume the non-native speakers need to brush up on their English skills, but why should they, if they’re communicating with each other fluently?
-The true saboteurs appear to be, paradoxically, the British and US natives!
-Do their advanced skills in their mother tongue stop them from communicating properly with others?
+Authors such as Robert McCrum describe this world-conquering English as “Globish” and scholars like Jennifer Jenkins speak of an English that must be tamed and tailored to allow for fluid communication between different cultures, no longer privileging natives and their idioms.

 English has the last laugh.
 Or does it?

 Nonetheless, English does win by a large margin, since it is spoken by 375 million natives and 1.5 billion non-natives all over the globe.
 Estimates show there are around 1 billion people learning English right now!
 And the more countries include English as a second language in their education system, the more it will take over as a lingua franca.
-So it looks like English fills David Crystal’s lingua franca prerequisite with aplomb, having acquired special status in over seventy countries (Ghana, Nigeria, India, Singapore, etc.).
+So it looks like English fills David Crystal’s lingua franca prerequisite with aplomb, having acquired special status in over seventy countries (including Ghana, Nigeria, India and Singapore, among dozens of others).

-Which poses the question: by conquering the world is English now uprooting its origins?
+Which begs the question: by conquering the world, is English now uprooting its origins?
 Is it a pyrrhic victory or a real triumph?
-Poetic justice after the onslaught of colonialism or merely a rebooted imperialism with Uncle Sam’s face replacing the Union Jack?
 It’s difficult to say what the future will bring.
 Whatever happens, we’ve never had so many people in the world speaking the same language and being constantly connected through technology.
-Perhaps it’s time for native speakers to let go of their prescriptivism and embrace the hot mess and delirious linguistic chaos they drove the world into.
+Perhaps it’s time for native speakers to let go of their prescriptivism and embrace the delirious linguistic chaos they drove the world into.